OfficeDev/office-js-docs-pr/docs/excel/custom-functions-save-state.md

 [A more detailed code sample on GitHub](https://github.com/OfficeDev/PnP-OfficeAddins/tree/master/Excel-custom-functions/AsyncStorage) gives an example of passing this information to the task pane.

 >[!NOTE]
-> `Office.Storage` replaced the previous storage location, `AsyncStorage` which will be deprecated in the future.
-If using `AsyncStorage` in your current custom functions code, please update it to `Office.Storage`.
+> The `Office.Storage` object replaces the previous storage object named `AsyncStorage` which is now deprecated.
+If using the `AsyncStorage` object in your current custom functions code, please update it to use the `Office.Storage` object.

 ## See also